Andie1991/datapretoria2020/hands-on/00-Pre-Introduction-Login.md

 2) Tell me something only you know.
 3) Show me someething only you have.

 Why do you need both a password and a key?
 What is the role of the password in the public-private key scheme?

 ## Where you will work

 You will be logging into training.osgconnect.net for the CyberInfrastructure exercises.
 To confirm you have the proper authentication and authorization to do the exercises tomorrow and Thursday we will test logins first.

 Due to the local network firewall setup (another security mechanism) and key installation, we will go to the CHPC facility first (thanks to Nkwe and Anwar for setting this up).

-We will be using the studentXX acounts (replace XX with your osguser ID).
-The password for this account will be written at the board.
+For CHPC, we will be using *studentXX* acounts (replace XX with your osguser ID, e.g., the student that received the `osguser35` is supposed to use `student35` to access CHPC).
+The password for the *studentXX* account will be written at the board.

 If you are using a Linux Machine or Windows with Git Bash, open a terminal and use the following command (and use the password you have been supplied).

 ```
-ssh -o PreferredAuthentications=password student0XX@lengau.chpc.ac.za
+ssh -o PreferredAuthentications=password studentXX@lengau.chpc.ac.za
 ```

 If you are using putty, you should fill the *Host Name (or IP address)* with the value `lengau.chpc.ac.za` as seen below:
 ![Putty with host information](putty_hostname.png)

 After hitting the *Open* button you may see the following message: